bellmit/attic/articles/membership.rst

 The following is one example of an appropriate public message to send when becoming a member:

-   My name is Alex Example, and my preferred pronouns are "they" and "them".
+   My name is Alex Example, and my pronouns are "they" and "them".

    I join SOA, and agree to abide by the Charter.